Main Characters | Secondary Characters | Enemies and Bosses | Great Ones | The Old Hunters | Comic

 - Red Herring: There's two:

-- Ambiguous Gender: Even when Isoefka sees their face she's not sure, and the Hunter merely responds with the folder quote.
+- Ambiguous Gender: Even when Iosefka sees their face she's not sure, and the Hunter merely responds with the folder quote.

 - Been There, Shaped History: Subverted.
-While they do interact with several important figures from the game in the past—Gherman, Isoefka, Djura—in the end they seem to have just been another hunter in the long hunt and those characters' development happens regardless of them.
+While they do interact with several important figures from the game in the past — Gehrman, Iosefka, Djura — in the end they seem to have just been another Hunter in the long Hunt and those characters' development happens regardless of them.

-- Would Not Hurt A Child: In the end is unable to kill the child even after they become a beast, since the child still as their wits about them and is, well, a child.
+- Would Not Hurt A Child: In the end, is unable to kill the Child even after they become a beast, since the Child still has their wits about them and is, well, a child.